Graduate Admissions

 • Current CV or Resume

-3. Register for the MFA Dance auditions: an audition is required in addition to the online application for acceptance into the program.
-Auditions will be held Thursday, February 1, 2023, IN PERSON from 9am-4pm at the Center for the Arts, University at Buffalo, North Campus.
-Applicants will be notified if the audition format changes due to COVID-19 developments.
+An audition is required in addition to the online application for acceptance into the program.
+Auditions are held IN PERSON at the Center for the Arts, University at Buffalo, North Campus.
 Applicants may also request a virtual audition.

 Testing Information